 But not everyone has three thousand dollars to dump into a fund, and if you don’t it’s better to get started with investing however you can.
 If you have less than 3K to invest the ETF is a good place to start(unless you want to save up 3K before investing, always an option!).

 I know investing can be confusing.
 I love that Vanguard makes investing in the stock market super easy, especially for the lay person.
-And hopefully, this short post can hep you decide which Vanguard Total Market Fund will best meet your needs.
+Hopefully, this short post will help you decide which Vanguard Total Market Fund will best meet your needs.
 If you’re not sold on the total market funds, check out the best index funds Vanguard has to offer.
 And, if you are still unsure about investing, take a look at our beginner’s guide to investing – it is loaded with tons of information to help you get started!

 This post has been updated!
 As you can probably tell, there are only two funds in this post.
 That’s because Vanguard changed the rules for their Admiral Shares Fund – they lowered the minimum investment amount from 10K to 3k!
 That really helped beginner investors get in on the fund with the cheapest expense ratio.
 Vanguard used to have an intermediate fund with a 3K minimum investment but a higher expense ratio.
 This fund is being phased out with the new rules.
 If you want to learn more about Vanguard and the other funds that they offer, check out this post on the 10 Best Vanguard funds – you will definitely find the right fund for you on that list!